Teachings/sts/intent_analysis/readme.md

     -   Consumes from `sessions.management`, updates the `sessions` table, **creating sessions when requested by `RealTimeProcessor`** and setting `active = FALSE` / `end_time` when the user says “destroy session” or when a session times out. **Sessions are automatically closed after a period of inactivity (timeout logic implemented in `SessionProcessor`).**
     -   Publishes an **aggregation request** (`aggregations.request`) when a session ends.
 5.  **AggregatorProcessor**:
-    -   Consumes from `aggregations.request`, queries all transcriptions in that session timeframe from the DB, aggregates them, and updates the `sessions.summary`.
+    -   Consumes from `aggregations.request`, queries all transcriptions in that session timeframe from the DB, aggregates them, and updates the `sessions.ai_organized_text`, `sessions.ai_summary`, `sessions.summary`.
+It is responsible for taking the raw aggregated text of a session and transforming it into a more organized and readable format.
 6.  **IntentProcessor**:
     -   Consumes “action required” messages from `transcriptions.agent.action`, performs TTS on the `reasoning` field, and plays the audio.